-Join this popular tour for four days in July, or just ride for the weekend.
-Whichever you choose, you will want to be ready on the morning of Saturday, July 12th when charter buses transport the entire group to Cumberland for the start of this great adventure, but be warned… This event may become habit forming!
+Join this popular four-day tour, or just ride for the weekend.
+Whichever you choose, you will want to be ready on the morning of Saturday, July 13th when charter buses transport the entire group to Cumberland for the start of this great adventure, but be warned… This event may become habit forming!

 Friday Evening – 4 pm to 7 pm

-Come join us for dinner!
+Join us for the CARBO Load dinner!
 Bring your bike and plan to register early

 Saturday – Day One